Joan, Countess of Flanders: Economy

 Countess Joan, in the early years of her personal reign (1214–1226), conducted a policy favorable to the development of Flemish cities.
 She provided legal and tax privileges to Dunkirk, Ghent, Lille, Mardyck, Seclin (1216), Biervliet and Ypres (1225).
 In Kortrijk, in 1217, she promoted the influx of workers for the wool industry by exempting from the taille tax to people who come to settle in this city.
-After the return of her husband Ferrand, she confirmed this political orientation, by granting Douai, Ghent, Ypres, Bruges and Lederzeele new privileges, which gave them greater autonomy vis-à-vis from the Comital power.
-After the death of Ferrand (1233), she maintained the Lille Charter and authorized the construction of a belfry at Valenciennes.
+After the return of her husband Ferdinand, she confirmed this political orientation, by granting Douai, Ghent, Ypres, Bruges and Lederzeele new privileges, which gave them greater autonomy vis-à-vis from the Comital power.
+After the death of Ferdinand (1233), she maintained the Lille Charter and authorized the construction of a belfry at Valenciennes.

 Then, after her marriage with Thomas of Savoy (1237–1244), she complemented this policy through tax exemptions, reorganization of the judicial system, measures to promote river commerce and sea ports, concerning the cities of Bergues, Bourbourg, Bruges, Damme, Veurne, Muiden and Kaprijke.
 In less urban areas, particularly in Hainaut, the comital power remained strong.
 Under constant pressure from the Flemish bourgeoisie, aware of Joan's need of their support against the King of France, she pursued a policy that promoted economic development and urban autonomy, not without tax counterparties.

 To promote river commerce, Joan ordered in 1237 the construction of water gates at Menen and Harelbeke, making the Leie river navigable.
 Then in 1242, with Thomas of Savoy, she authorized the aldermen of Lille to create three locks in Marquette-lez-Lille to Wambrechies and Lille itself, extending the network to the Deûle river.
 The latter was ultimately not built, but replaced by a double door in Le Quesnoy.